NetWr0k/ROMraid/README.md

 ---

-## What to Do (The Steps)
+## What to Do (According to Claude and 5 minutes of research*)

 ### Step 1: rip out the kernel
 open terminal inside your working folder and run this to grab the kernel out of the beta ipsw:
 ```bash
 ipsw extract iPhone11,6_12.1_16B5059d_Restore.ipsw -k
 ```
 (or just change the extension to .zip and pull out kernelcache.release.iphone11 manually)

 ### Step 2: decrypt it
 grab the specific beta key and IV from the wiki bookmark above and run this command: